dyohanne/RepAn/README.md

   distMethod="euclidean",matchingMethod="km",nRepeats=5,resampleSize=3000,useProb=T,returnAll=T,nRR=1000)
 ```

-Significantly differentially enriched CDR3s (with permuted p-values < 0.05 and qvalue < 0.05), that have shown significant clonal expansion in condition 2, can be accessed from the result using :
+Significantly differentially enriched CDR3s (with permuted p-values < 0.05 and q-value < 0.05), that have shown significant clonal expansion in condition 2, can be accessed from the result using :

 ```
 enrichedCDR3s <- TopDAClonotypes(results,enriched=T,pValueCutoff=0.05,qValue=0.05)
 ```

-Significantly differentially de-enriched CDR3s (with permuted p-values < 0.05 and qvalue < 0.05), that have shown significant clonal contraction in condition 2, can be accessed from the result using :
+Significantly differentially de-enriched CDR3s (with permuted p-values < 0.05 and q-value < 0.05), that have shown significant clonal contraction in condition 2, can be accessed from the result using :

 ```
 de_enrichedCDR3s <- TopDAClonotypes(results,enriched=F,pValueCutoff=0.05,qValue=0.05)